 When people think of gold, the first things that come to mind are luxury, wealth and decadence.
-Often this precious metal is being used in the creation of valuable jewellery.
-Naturally then, when the idea of edible gold flakes comes up, many people are initially incredulous.
-After all, the idea since using gold in food is definitely not the norm.
+You can often use this precious metal in the creation of valuable jewelry.
+Naturally, then, when the idea of edible gold flakes comes up, many people are initially incredulous.
+After all, the idea of using gold in food is definitely not the norm.
 However, once you get over the initial surprise of learning about this idea, you may find yourself wondering how to use edible gold flakes for drinks or in cooking.
-If so, don’t worry.
-We’ve got you covered.
+If so, don’t worry, as we will talk about this today.

 What Are Edible Gold Flakes?

 Flakes (also known as edible gold leaf) are small flakes of gold.
 These will be of a high enough standard of gold purity to be edible.
 This is real gold that is at least 22 karat in quality.
 However, the closer you can get to 24 karats being the best option for your health.

 You can assume that typically gold between 22 and 24 karats is considered edible.
 Meanwhile, any gold of a lower karat quality will not be edible and could potentially be toxic.

 Gold with a karat rating of 22 and 24 is perfectly edible though.
 As such, ensure that you buy food-grade gold if you intend to consume it.
 This is because this helps you be able to more easily verify that the purchased gold leaf flakes are in fact edible and of the correct quality for consumption.

 The reason that higher karat gold is safe to consume is that purer gold has significantly fewer impurities.
 Gold in its purest form is biologically inert.
 This means that it will simply pass through the body harmlessly without reacting in any way.
 This means that you have not digested it, and it has simply passed through without issue.